Get Help Filing a Small Claims Lawsuit Against a Car DealershipSue Car Dealership

-Do you have a dispute with a car dealership over a car you purchased, a refund on a warranty, or bad title?
-You have several options, including suing the car dealership in small claims court.
+Do you have a dispute with a car dealership over a car you purchased, a refund on a warranty, or a bad title?
+Did you buy a used car from a private seller, and the car won’t drive?
+There are several legal options available to you, including suing the car dealership or private seller in small claims court.

-We often receive the question, can I sue a car dealership in small claims?
-The answer is yes as long as the dispute is for $10,000 or less (more on this below).
+We often receive the question, can I sue a car dealership or private car seller in small claims?
+The answer is yes as long as the dispute is for the amount set by your local small claims court.

 Here are some examples of small claims lawsuits against car dealerships:

-- The car had mechanical issues shortly after you bought it.
-For example, you bought the car and the next day the engine started to act up.
+The car had mechanical issues shortly after you bought it.
+For example, you bought a car and the next day the engine started to act up.

-- Failure to refund you.
-For example, if you cancelled an extended warranty you purchase and the dealership agreed to refund you but never did.
+The car dealership refuses to refund your purchase.
+For example, you canceled an extended warranty you purchase and the dealership agreed to refund you but never did.

-- Failure to give you the title documents.
-For example, you purchased a car but the car dealership didn't provide you with the title documents to the car.
+The car dealership or private seller refuses to give you the title documents.
+For example, you purchased a car but the car dealership or private owner didn't provide you with the title documents to the car.

 California DMV Car Buyer's Bill of Rights.
 The DMV publishes a guide on common issues with car dealerships here are some of the topics covered (1) required disclosures car dealerships are supposed to provide you with, (2) using the word "certified" when selling a used car, (3) buying a used car and the option to cancel the contract within 2 days.